Steve Wilford, Senior Partner APAC, Control Risks

 Senior Partner APAC

 Steve Wilford is a Senior Partner for Asia-Pacific in Control Risks’ Global Risk Analysis team, in which role he leads a group of specialists conducting country, sector and regulatory risk assessment work.
 Prior to this, Steve was the Director of Corporate Investigations for South-East Asia.
-This remit encompassed joint venture partner/new purchase due diligence, litigation support, discreet enquiries and broader national, provincial and micro-scale political and regulatory risk analysis.
+This remit encompassed joint venture partner/new purchase due diligence, litigation support, discreet inquiries and broader national, provincial and micro-scale political and regulatory risk analysis.

 Steve’s recent consulting experience includes: